SimplePatches/1931-Scheherazade-Patches/50_Percent_Less_Grinding/Readme.txt

 Close "1931: Scheherazade at the Library of Pergamum" if you are running it.

-Right click on "1931: Scheherazade at the Library of Pergamum" and select Properties.
+Right click on "1931: Scheherazade at the Library of Pergamum" in your Steam Library and select Properties.

 Click on the tab "Local Files".